Minnesota students unionize while working political campaign

 MINNEAPOLIS (AP) — University of Minnesota students working on two political campaigns have negotiated a contract to unionize.

-Minnesota Daily reports that student staffers with Omar Fateh’s campaign have contracted with the Campaign Workers Guild.
+Student staffers with Omar Fateh’s campaign have contracted with the Campaign Workers Guild, Minnesota Daily reported .
 Fateh is running for the Minnesota House of Representatives.

 The students used Rep. Erin Murphy’s campaign for governor as a model during contract negotiations.
 Students hope unionizing will create a balance between their campaign roles and their university commitments.

-University student Austin Berger is the union steward for Fateh’s campaign.
-He says the contract gives students benefits such as an education stipend and time off for exams and papers.
+The contract gives students benefits such as an education stipend and time off for exams and papers, said university student Austin Berger, the union steward for Fateh’s campaign.

 Most Read Nation & World Stories

+Students can often be overwhelmed by campaign work, said Isaiah Ogren, a university student and worker on Fateh’s campaign.

+“We’re trying (to) create the same protections for campaign workers that pretty much every other sector of the economy enjoys,” Ogren said.
+“And we think this is particularly important for students because if students don’t have protections, what incentive is there for them to enter and stay in public service?”

-Ihaab Syed is secretary of the Campaign Workers Guild.
-He says it’s unique for a campaign to have a bargaining unit solely of students.
+It’s unique for a campaign to have a bargaining unit solely of students, said Ihaab Syed, secretary of the Campaign Workers Guild.

+“I think in many cases students are classified as interns or fellows and don’t have security that any other worker would have,” Syed said.
+“They want to stand together and say ‘we’re already being treated like employees, and we want to have a voice.'”

+Fateh said he’s supportive of the students’ decision to unionize and that his relationship with his workers has become stronger.

 Information from: The Minnesota Daily, http://www.mndaily.com/